• Home

 • and more!

 My favorite types of lessons in Primary Language Lessons are the Memorization Lessons.
-There are 17 poems to be memorized andPoetry for Kids button they are very lovely.
+There are 17 poems to be memorized and they are very lovely.
 When I first saw them, I wasn’t sure that my kids would pick up on them, but they love the poems and get them memorized quite quickly.
-I knew that these poems would be great to use for copywork, so I created some!
-If you decide to use Primary Language Lessons, I encourage you to check out my Poetry for Kids copywork pack over at Classical Copywork.
+These poems are great to use for copywork!

-Here is an example of one of the pages from Primary Language Lessons.
+Here is an example of one of the pages from Primary Language Lessons

 Primary Language Lessons - example 1